Lift Your SAGGING Rear

 I found the 1 inch brackets not worth the time to install.
 Thinking more is better, I installed the 1.5 inch set.
 I found the look was very appealing, trike looked like one would think it should look and tested it for 3000 miles.
 What I found was low speed handling was improved, sitting position seemed more comfortable and overall appearance of trike was more pleasing.
 The down side was at highway speeds, I found the steering much more sensitive to rider input.
 Even after 3000 miles I felt uncomfortable with steering, not unsafe, but thought it was too much lift.

 I then installed the 1.25 inch lift, thinking that with only .25 inch less lift it would not make allot of difference.
 I was proved wrong.
 This size lift, I feel, was the perfect compromise in both appearance and handling of the Tri-Glide.
-Trike sat level and both low and high speed handling were improved.
+Ride felt softer and it goes through curves like it is on rails.

 The Trike with a 1.25 inch lift still leaves the Tour Box and its lights sitting a little low in rear.
 I found that a lift at rear of box finished off the leveling of trike for appearance.
 I also wanted the ability to move Tour Box back for more passenger room.
 I found that the box could be moved up to two inches without any wiring modifications.
 After three test fittings of rails, I found the 1 inch wide aluminum rails both fit the application and kept material at a reasonable cost.
 I believe the overall design, fit and finish of these rails along with the reasonable cost, makes raising both the trike and Tour Box affordable.